clojure/clojurescript/samples/repl2/README.md

 ## Evaluating in the Browser

-A browser-connected REPL works the same as a normal REPL: forms are evaluated and return values are displayed in the REPL.
-All side-effects occur in the browser.
+A browser-connected REPL works in much the same way as a normal REPL: forms are read from the console, evaluated and return values are printed.
+A major and useful difference form normal REPL usage is that all side-effects occur in the browser.
 You can show alerts, manipulate the dom and interact with running applications.

-The two main benefits of this are that REPL activity is no longer restricted to non-browser code and evaluation time is faster than Rhino.
+The main benefit of using the browser as an evaluation environment is that the REPL is no longer limited to non-browser code.
+You get all the benefits of a REPL with all of your code.

 The example below shows how to start a browser-connected REPL with an empty project.
 The same technique can be used to integrate a REPL into an existing project.
 In the future there may be an easier way to start a browser-connected REPL without a project.

 ### Building

-This sample project contains an HTML file and single ClojureScript file which establishes are connection to the REPL from the browser.
-There are currently the minimum requirements for starting a browser-connected REPL.
+This sample project contains an HTML file and single ClojureScript file which establishes the connection to the REPL from the browser.
+These are currently the minimum requirements for starting a browser-connected REPL.

-To build the project, launch a Clojure repl and:
+To build the project, launch a Clojure REPL and evaluate the following
+forms:

 ```clj
 (use 'cljs.closure)